ubc/node-canvas-api/README.md

 1. If you add a file to `source`, please add the file to the existing [`index.js` inside `source`](https://github.com/ubccapico/node-canvas-api/blob/master/source/index.js), so that during the build your contribution will be included in `src`.
 1. Test your code by creating a file in the root of the project directory, importing your code addition from `src`, and running it.
 1. Once you're happy with your contribution, open an [pull request](https://github.com/ubccapico/node-canvas-api/pulls) and I'll take a look.

+## Usage
+Used in some other projects, such as retrieving [Canvas Rubrics](https://github.com/ubccapico/canvas-rubric) and [Canvas Discussions](https://github.com/ubccapico/canvas-discussion).

 ## Authors